amzn/selling-partner-api-docs/references/orders-api/ordersV0.md

 <a name="buyertaxinformation"></a>
 ### BuyerTaxInformation
 Contains the business invoice tax information.
+Available only in the TR marketplace.

 |Name|Description|Schema|